ES-DOC/esdoc-testing/pyesdoc/ResponsibleParty.md

 4. Verify CIM versioning ability
     1. Do step #1
-    2. Update person and organization details, and publish updated record.
-This script retrieves the ResponsibleParty document with the given UID, appends ", updated" to the party's name, increases the document version by 1, and then republishes.
+    2. Update person and organization details, and publish updated record. [`./update_responsible_party`](https://github.com/ES-DOC/esdoc-testing/blob/master/pyesdoc/update_responsible_party.py) retrieves the ResponsibleParty document with the given UID, appends ", updated" to the party's name, increases the document version by 1, and then republishes.

       ```
        ./update_responsible_party.py <UID>
       ```

     3. Verify updated record is in database, as in step 1-v
-    4. Verify both sets of records can be retrieved from API as in step 1-vi using version=1, version=2, and that the version 2 document is retrieved when version=latest
+    4. Verify both sets of records can be retrieved from API as in step 1-vi using `version=1`, `version=2`, and that the version 2 document is retrieved when `version=latest`

       **Only version=latest seems to work**